tamariam/Kiddie-Corner/README.md

  ## Shopping Bag

- To access the shopping bag page, click on the cart icon located on the top right side of the page.
+ To access the shopping bag page, click on the shopping cart icon located on the top right side of the page.

   ![shopping-bag-icon](/docs/features/shopping-cart-icon.png)